High-dimensional limit theorems for SGD: Effective dynamics and critical scaling

 Let us lastly motivate the scalings appearing in item (3), which ensure there is some independence between $H$ and the values of $\nabla u$ and $\nabla^2 u$ at $x$.
 As a testbed, suppose that $\nabla H(x)$ is a random vector with i.i.d.\ entries all of order $1$.
-Then, if $u$ is a rescaled linear statistic, e.g., $\delta_n^{-1/2} \langle x,e_1\rangle$ then the first bound of item (3) is saturated, and the second of course is trivial due to the linearity of $u$.
+If $u$ is a rescaled linear statistic, e.g., $\delta_n^{-1/2} \langle x,e_1\rangle$ then the first bound of item (3) is saturated, and the second of course is trivial due to the linearity of $u$.
 The second bound is saturated by taking a rescaling of a radial statistic, e.g., $\delta_n^{-1/2} \|x\|^2$, again assuming for maximal simplicity that $\nabla H$ is an i.i.d. random vector with order one entries.
 In fact, the second part of item (3) could be dropped at the expense of more complicated diffusion coefficients in limiting SDE's: see Remark~\ref{rem:weakening-localizability}. \end{rem}

 \begin{rem} While we discussed above the reasons for which the various scalings of Definition~\ref{defn:localizable} were selected, it is interesting to ask what changes in Theorem~\ref{thm:main} should certain of the assumptions of Definition~\ref{defn:localizable} be violated.
 Most of the assumed bounds in the definition of localizability are used to establish tightness and ensure higher order terms in Taylor expansions vanish in the $n\to\infty$ limit.
 In principle the second assumption in item (3) of Definition~\ref{defn:localizable} could be dropped; in that case, the same quantity is still ensured to be $O(\delta^{-3})$ by the other localizability assumptions.
 Then Theorem~\ref{thm:main} would still apply, but the limiting diffusion matrix would be the $n\to\infty$ limit (assuming it exists) of